|Attendance||UCAS code||Year of entry|

 |3 years full time||N420||2017|

-This course is ideal for those considering careers such as an accountant, auditor, treasurer, company secretary and financial analyst.
-It combines a path towards professional qualifications, a business readiness programme and a work placement of up to nine months.
-Alternatively, you may study overseas, start a new business, or take a research work placement.
-All options fall within the three years of the course.
+If you are considering becoming an accountant, auditor, treasurer, company secretary or financial analyst, this degree is ideal.
+It combines a path towards professional qualifications, a Business Readiness programme, and a work placement of up to nine months.
+Alternatively, you may study overseas, start a business or take a research work placement.
+All options are integrated into three years.

 Kingston Business School has joined an elite group of global institutions to be awarded the prestigious international accreditation by the AACSB (Association to Advance Collegiate Schools of Business).
 A hallmark of excellence in business education, the accreditation has been earned by just 5 per cent of the world's business schools.